parkinsons-toolkit/app-content/pages-content/treatments-and-therapies/who-may-be-involved.md

 ---

-## Specialties in Parkinson’s Care

-**General Practice (GPs)**
+## Specialties: What's what?

+### General Practice (GPs)
-- First point of contact for all health concerns.
+Your first point of contact for health concerns
-- Coordinate care, hold records, issue prescriptions, and provide social prescribing.

-**Parkinson’s Specialist Teams**

-- Named specialist doctor responsible for Parkinson’s care.
-- **Neurologists:** Focus on nervous system conditions.
+- They have a broad remit.
+They provide your general medical care, whether that be a new illness, a long term one, or preventing illness.
+This includes physical and mental health for people of all ages.
+- They are responsible for the coordination of your care, e.g. make referrals to specialists when required.
+- They hold your main medical records (other services should send summaries to your GP).
+- They issue you with prescriptions for most medications (some are only issued by a specialist).
+- They can signpost you to free services in the area that may help your health and wellbeing (social prescribing).

+### Parkinson’s Specialist Teams
+It is recommended that people with Parkinson’s have a named specialist doctor.
+This will be a doctor responsible for the care of their Parkinson’s.
+They are often based in a hospital, though there is variation in who provides this.
+- **Neurologists:** A doctor with a focus on conditions affecting the “nervous system” (e.g. the brain, spinal cord and nerves).
-- **Geriatricians:** Focus on older adults’ care.
+- **Geriatricians:** A doctor with a focus on the care of older adults.
-- **PDNS:** Key contact for advice, symptom management, and support; may prescribe medication or make home visits.

-**Other Specialties**

-- **Accident & Emergency (A&E):** Emergency and urgent care.
-- **Neurosurgery:** Brain, spinal cord, and nerve procedures, including advanced Parkinson’s treatments.
-- **Urology:** Urinary tract issues, e.g., bladder control.
-- **Psychiatry:** Mental health, mood, memory; medical qualification (different from psychologists).
-- **Palliative Care / Supportive Care:** Symptom control, quality of life, not limited to end-of-life care.
+For both of these, there can be some doctors that have a sub-specialty focus and expertise.
+This could be in Parkinson’s and related conditions, _Movement Disorders_.
+It is recommended that people with Parkinson’s have a regular and stable point of contact.
+This would be a trusted source of information specific to Parkinson’s.
+In many teams this would be provided by a specialist nurse.

+- **Parkinson's Disease Nurse Specialist (PDNS):** This is a nurse specialist practitioner who can assess and manage symptoms of, and medication used in Parkinson’s.
+They can provide advice and support, with timely responses to problems.
+Some PDNSs can prescribe medication.
+Some of them but not all will make home visits as part of their role, usually when they are community-based, whereas others can provide care during a hospital admission, usually when they are hospital-based.

+### Other Specialties
+There are more than 60 specialties, but the following are the more common specialties to be involved.
+They may be based in hospitals or in community services:
+- **Accident & Emergency (A&E):** Broad remit as this can include people of all ages with any condition.
+Their expertise lies in the emergency and urgent aspects of care.
+Part of this involves determining where someone is best treated, e.g. in hospital or at home.
+- **Neurosurgery:** Specialists in procedures on the nervous system (e.g. the brain, spinal cords, and nerves).
+Some advanced treatments used for Parkinson’s involve brain surgery.
+This would be done by Neurosurgeons.
+- **Urology:** They are specialists in the urinary tract, including bladder, prostate, kidneys and the tubes between them.
+They may be involved for example, for problems with bladder control.
+- **Psychiatry:** Specialists in mental health so may be involved, for example, for problems with mood or memory.
+  - Note _psychiatrists_ are clinical doctors (have a medical qualification).
+This is different from _psychologists_ as described above (have a psychology qualification), but they often work together.
+- **Palliative Care:** Sometimes called 'supportive care', they are specialists in symptom control, for a range of different health conditions.
+The aim of palliative care is to help you to have a good quality of life. o	They also have expertise in care in later stages of life, but palliative care is <ins>not</ins> just about end of life.

 ---

-This MDT approach ensures **holistic and coordinated care**, addressing medical, functional, psychological, and social aspects of Parkinson’s disease.

-# Organisational Level: Healthcare and Social Care in the UK

-In the UK, healthcare and social care are **separate systems**.
-Costs, access, and services differ depending on whether care is provided by the **NHS**, local councils, or privately.

----
+## Organisational Level

+In the UK, there is a split between **_Healthcare_** (National Health Service, NHS) and **_Social Care_** (or Social Services).
+Note the financial comments apply to people living in the UK (those with “ordinary residence”).
+There may be a charge for overseas visitors.
+See the NHS website for more details on who is in entitled to NHS services.

-## Healthcare
+### Healthcare

-- **Free at the point of access** for UK residents.
-Overseas visitors may be charged.
+- This is free at the point of access.
-- Covers **prevention, treatment, and care** for illness, injury, or disability.
-Examples include GP check-ups, hospital care, and physiotherapy.
-- Services are split into levels:
-  - **Primary Care:** First point of contact (GPs, A&E).
+- It provides prevention, control or treatment of illness, injury or disability, and care of these.
+This can be:
+  - GP check-up
+  - Hospital care
+  - Physiotherapy
+- In healthcare, services are split into o Primary Care.
+This is the first point of contact, i.e. your GP or an A&E.
-  - **Secondary Care:** Hospital and community care following referral from primary care.
-Can be planned, urgent, or emergency.
+  - **Secondary Care:** This is hospital and community care.
+It can be planned, urgent or emergency.
+It follows a referral from primary care.
-  - **Tertiary Care:** Highly specialized services (e.g., neurosurgery) following referral from secondary care.
+  - **Tertiary Care:** These are very specialised services, e.g. neurosurgery.
+This follows a referral from secondary care.
-- Some services are commissioned nationally, others locally.
-Availability may vary by area.
+- Some services are commissioned at a national level.
+Others can be at a local level.
+This means there can be differences in services by area.

----

-## Social Care
+### Social Care

-- **Financially assessed** based on income and savings.
+- This is financially assessed.
+It depends on your income and savings.
-- Provides **support for daily living and social interaction**, promoting independence and protecting vulnerable people.
-Examples include:
+- It provides assistance with day-to-day activities and social interaction.
+It promotes independence and contribution to society and protects vulnerable people.
+This can be:
-  - Home care for washing, dressing, and meals
+  - Carers coming to your home to help you wash and dress
   - Supported living environments
-  - Home adaptations
+  - Assistance with home adaptations
-- Some needs may be covered by the NHS under **Continuing Healthcare (CHC)**.
+- There are some cases where provision for social care needs are covered by the NHS.
+This is known as _Continuing Healthcare (CHC)_.
+Please see the Finances page for more information.

 ---

 ## Private Healthcare
+- There are many options for healthcare through the private sector.

-- Offers **shorter waiting times** but at a fee (unless covered by insurance).
+- The waiting times are often shorter, but there is a fee.
+This can be substantial if you are not covered by a private insurance plan.
-- To access via insurance, referrals from a GP are usually needed.
+- If you are due to be referred to another service and would prefer to go privately, do tell the person making the referral.
+- Some private services are covered by private health insurance.
+If you are unsure, contact your insurance provider to find out what is covered.
+- In most cases, to access private services and have this paid under insurance, you still need a referral from your GP.
-- Accessing private healthcare **does not affect NHS entitlement**, but the services are separate.
+- Accessing private healthcare does not stop your entitlement to NHS healthcare, but they must be separate.
+The NHS does not subsidise private healthcare.
-- Considerations for private care:
-  - Ensure the professional matches your needs (e.g., dietitian vs nutritionist, psychologist vs psychotherapist vs psychiatrist).
-  - Verify expertise, registration, and regulatory compliance.
+- If you do chose to pursue private healthcare, here are a few considerations:
+  - Ensure they are the profession that you are seeking, for example:
+    - Dietitians and nutritionists are not the same.
+    - Psychologists, psychotherapists and psychiatrists are not the same.
+  - Look up the expertise of the provider.
+For example, does a private doctor have specialist expertise in Parkinson’s?
+  - Check that the provider is registered.
+    - Most healthcare providers are legally required to be registered with a regulatory body as listed for each profession above.
+    - The Professional Standards Authority holds a list of accredited voluntary registers which they have independently assessed against their own standards.
+They cover professions that are not regulated by law, such as psychotherapists.
-  - Check provider ratings with the **Care Quality Commission (CQC)**.
+  - Review the reports for the provider by the _Care Quality Commission (CQC)_ – website below.
+  - Some professionals work across both NHS and private services whereas others just work in one.
+- More information is available on the NHS website.

 ---